slizer98/slizer98/README.md

 [<img src="https://img.shields.io/badge/Portfolio-%23000000.svg?&style=for-the-badge">](https://slizer98.github.io/portafolio/)

 Here are some ideas to get you started:
 - :school: I'm currently studing in ...
-University of Guanajuato
+Universidad de Guanajuato
 - 🔭 I’m currently working on ...
 Not working
 - 🌱 I’m currently learning ...
 Nodejs, Expressjs, Vuejs and perfecting javaScript
 - 👯 I’m looking to collaborate on ...
 Any of project